Here we will share three hot restaurant brands, examining just what makes them so popular.

 Branding plays a key role.
 There are so many other burger-peddlers, it isn’t enough to simply make incredible burgers.
 You need something extra too.
 Patty & Bun have managed to thrive in this hypercompetitive market through their excellent brand work.

-One way they have done this is through choosing clever locations.
-If there’s anything trendier than opening in Hackney, it’s opening in a railway arch.
+One way they have done this is by choosing clever locations.
+If there’s anything trendier than the opening in Hackney, it’s opening in a railway arch.
 By doing both with their third location, “The Arch”, they made a great move in appealing to their core market of young, casual diners.

 The location, near to London Field brewery and a slew of trendy nightspots, firmly cements them as a leading name among this demographic, tying the brand into the culture surrounding London burgers – namely, craft ale and music.